How To Roast Your Own Coffee

 New England Roast

 This roast is apparently common in the eastern United States.
-It’s a little darker than the cinnamon roast, but without the grainy flavour.
+It’s a little darker than the cinnamon roast, but without the grainy flavor.
 New England roast will still have some sour tones to it.

-American, Light Roast
+American, Light roast

 Medium light brown beans.
 This roast is typical in eastern USA.
 This roast is the most often used for cupping or professional tasting.